stoplightio/spectral-url-versioning/README.md

 ```
 /Users/phil/src/protect-earth-api/api/openapi.yaml
-  44:17      warning  owasp:api3:2019-define-error-responses-400:400 response should be defined..
-Missing responses[400]  paths./upload.post.responses
+  44:17      warning  no-path-versioning #/paths/~1v1 contains a version number.
+API paths SHOULD NOT have versioning in the path.
+It SHOULD be in the server URL instead.  paths./v1
 ```

 Now you have some things to work on for your API.
-Thankfully these are only at the `warning` and `information` severity, and that is not going to [fail continuous integration](https://meta.stoplight.io/docs/spectral/ZG9jOjExNTMyOTAx-continuous-integration) (unless [you want them to](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg1-spectral-cli#error-results)).
+Thankfully these are only at the `warning` severity, and that is not going to [fail continuous integration](https://meta.stoplight.io/docs/spectral/ZG9jOjExNTMyOTAx-continuous-integration) (unless [you want them to](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg1-spectral-cli#error-results)).

 There are [a bunch of other rulesets](https://github.com/stoplightio/spectral-rulesets) you can use, or use for inspiration for your own rulesets and API Style Guides.

 ## 🎉 Thanks

-- [Alex Savage](https://github.com/savage-alex) - Created `no-path-versioning` which is a fantasticly simple solution to avoid so many problems.
+- [Phil Sturgeon](https://github.com/philsturgeon) - Made some of these fairly opinionated but probably reasonable rules.

 ## 📜 License